yaqwsx/KiKit/doc/examples.md

 We specified that we want 2x2 panel, no space between board and separate them by V-cuts.
 Note, that due to the rounded corners, this panel cannot be manufactured.
 We will fix it later.

+One side note - if you try it with your own board some components might be gone.
+KiKit respects the KiCAD component selection criteria.
+When you specify an input rectangle, only the components that **fully fit** inside the input rectangle are selected.
+This however take in account **both name and value labels** (even when they are hidden).

+When you do not specify the source are explicitly, KiKit takes the board outline bounding box as the source area.
+Therefore, by default, components outside the board substrate are not copied to panel.

+Note that this is intended behavior; for once it is consistent with KiCAD behavior of user selection and also it allows to easily ignore surrounding comments and drawings in the board sheet (it makes no sense to have 12 same copies of the notes around the board).

+How to include the missing components?
+- specify the source area explicitly to include all your components
+- specify `--tolerance 10` to enlarge the board outline bounding box by e.g. 10 mm.
+The default value is 5 mm.

-Not let's see how the same panel will look like with mouse bites instead:
+Now back to our example.
+Let's see how the same panel will look like with mouse bites instead:

 ```
 kikit panelize grid --gridsize 2 2 --mousebites 0.5 1 0 doc/resources/conn.kicad_pcb panel.kicad_pcb